 Todd Miner Law: Fighting for Auto Accident Victims

-As a firm that represents injured car accident victims and their families, we applaud all efforts behind the passing of Florida’s new texting law, and are hopeful it will change what’s become a dangerous driving culture throughout the state.
-Though the new law is a meaningful deterrent, we know negligent motorists will continue to choose distractions over their obligations to safely operate their vehicles, and place others around them at risk.
-When they do – we’re here to fight for the victims they harm.
+As a firm that represents injured car accident victims and their families, we applaud all efforts behind the passing of Florida’s new texting law and are hopeful it will change what’s become a dangerous driving culture throughout the state.
+Though the new law is a meaningful deterrent, we know negligent motorists will continue to distract themselves and place others around them at risk.
+When they do, we will be here to fight for the people they harm.

-Comprised of experienced trial lawyers and led by Attorney Todd Miner – a former prosecutor and insurance defense lawyer – Todd Miner helps victims obtain financial compensation following all types of motor vehicle accidents.
-Call (407) 269-5877 or contact us onlineto speak with Todd.
+Comprised of experienced trial lawyers and led by Attorney Todd Miner – a former prosecutor and insurance defense lawyer – Todd Miner Law helps victims obtain financial compensation following all types of motor vehicle accidents, including those involving a distracted or texting driver.
+Call (407) 269-5877 or contact us online to speak with a member of our team.
 We serve clients in Orlando and all across Florida.

 We serve clients across Orlando and the surrounding areas.